Season: 2 (The Sonny & Cher Show)

 Cover of Duke Ellington (1941)

+Cher wears a black shiny gown with a matching headcap.
+The dress has a gold and black ringed collar and sleeves.
+She sings above a set of a city skyline.
+Building cut-outs project shadows on the back of the stage.
+There are also neon effects.
 Cher sang this solo in episode #11 and episode #43 of the Comedy Hour.
 This version is short and sweet.
 A little raspy this time.
+Cher seems genuinely sad.

 + Lawrence and Albertson play speech therapists in Mother Goose Land.
+They talk like Groucho Marx.
 Cher plays Sue who sells seashells by the seashore but she can’t say the tongue twister.
-(As we’ve seen on previous variety shows, Cher is actually very good at tongue twisters.)
+(As we’ve seen on a previous variety show, Cher is actually very good at tongue twisters.)
 Albertson does a pretty good job.
-Sue learns how to sing the line and the therapists (they all sing the tongue twisty lyrics) and they ask her for a fifty-dollar fee.
+Sue learns how to sing the line and the therapists (they all sing the tongue-twisty lyrics) and they ask her for a fifty-dollar fee.
 Sue then tells them about her brother, Peter Piper in Pittsburgh, Pennsylvania, who picked a peck of pickled peppers.
 They teach her to sing that too and ask for another fifty dollars.
 Sue says she is so confused.
 She wants to talk about her father, Theophilus Thistle, a thistle sifter with his thumbs.
-Sue wants them to combine the whole family into a song.
-They tell her to tell people she’s an orphan.
+Sue wants the therapists to combine all the family tongue twisters into one song.
+The therapists tell her to tell people she’s an orphan.
 And they ask for another fifty dollars.

-The station break announcer promises an upcoming Battle of the Sexes episode that is not in this episode.
+The station break announcer promises an upcoming Battle of the Sexes episode that is not in this episode and The Singing Hotel (which is).

-Operetta: “The Not-So-Grand Hotel” It’s 1918 and the Gershwin Brothers (not the famous composers but song salesmen Herbie and Alfie played by Lawrence and Albertson) are checking into the hotel.
+Operetta: “The Not-So-Grand Hotel”- It’s 1918 and the Gershwin Brothers (not the famous composers but song salesmen Herbie and Alfie played by Lawrence and Albertson) are checking into the hotel.
 They do a quick “Alfie” (1966) spoof.
-Didn’t we just do this with Ziegfeld and Barry Manilow?
-They do the same “I Write the Songs” (1975) spoof.
-Sonny plays a German spy circa World War I. Sonny claims there is a song that could win the war.
-Cher plays Roberta, a comedienne doing Bob-Hope-like one-liners.
-She claims her young son, Bob Hope, is at home waiting to entertain the boy scouts.
+Didn’t we just do this with Ziegfeld and Barry Manilow recently?
+They do the same “I Write the Songs” (1975) intro spoof (maybe this was supposed to be a recurring hotel skit.)
+Lawrence and Albertson dance with some old lady characters who suddenly do dancing backflips.
+Sonny plays a German spy circa World War I. They make a joke about Sonny’s German helmet being a coconut opener.
+He takes off his coat to reveal piano keys on the back of his sweater that Lawrence plays.
+Cher plays Roberta, Bob Hope’s mother doing Bob-Hope-like one-liners.
+She claims her son, Bob Hope, is at home waiting to entertain the boy scouts.
 All the guests, in a warlike manner, try to claim the territory of the couch.
 When Cher says, “I’ve got the couch,” Lawrence says, “Don’t stand too close to me.
 I might get it.”
-There are some song spoofs I don’t know.
+There are song spoofs I don’t know.
 There’s “Tip Toe Through the Tulips” (1929).
-There’s a bad joke mashing up Berlin in Germany with Irving Berlin.
-The war is declared over at the end and world safe from Vaudeville.
+The songwriters are trying to write a song that will end the war.
+Then it turns out Sonny is not a spy for Berlin but for the songwriter Irving Berlin.
+He’s decided to defect to The Gershwins.
+The war is declared over at the end and world safe for Vaudeville.
+Everybody plays tiny pianos.

-IGUB: Sonny & Cher start with “I Got You Babe” immediately interrupted by a trip back to the bar with Alvin and Laverne who is still busy insulting Harry because he took everything when he left, including the TV set, the wallpaper and the lightbulbs.
+IGUB: Sonny & Cher start with “I Got You Babe” immediately interrupted by a trip back to the bar with Alvin and Laverne who says she has to come to the bar to watch The Sonny & Cher Show because Harry took the TV set when he left and also the wallpaper and the lightbulbs.
 Laverne thinks she should get her old job back.
-Alvin thinks she is describing a showgirl.
+Alvin thinks she is describing a job as a showgirl.
 Laverne corrects him.
 She was a car hop.
-She met Harry on another job.
-She was working at the International House of Beans.
+She met Harry working at the International House of Beans.

 Sonny & Cher come back and say goodnight.
 We miss the whole song with this skit stuff interrupting.
 These endings are a big letdown without the little banter, the full song and the visit from Chastity.

 Highlights: The tongue-twisting songs, another Vente Nove.
+The irony of the Vente Nove skits is Sonny’s 1960s and 70s dream of being a movie mogul.
 Cher’s newest version of “I Got it Bad and That Ain’t Good.”
+Laverne’s unashamed promiscuity.
+Sadly, no Concert this week.